 Text from the Marmion memorial plaque at Marmion >

 The plaque commemorates pioneer and whaler, Patrick Marmion, who established a whaling station near the site.
 In 1837 two whaling companies started up at Fremantle.
-Patrick Marmion was able to gain the license to operate one of the whaling companies in 1848, upon which he assumed the impressive title of 'master whaler'.
-He failed to retain the license for the 1849 season and immediately petitioned Governor Fitzgerald for permission to establish a whaling station several kilometres north of Fremantle in what is now Sorrento.
+Patrick Marmion was able to gain the licence to operate one of the whaling companies in 1848, upon which he assumed the impressive title of 'master whaler'.
+He failed to retain the licence for the 1849 season and immediately petitioned Governor Fitzgerald for permission to establish a whaling station several kilometres north of Fremantle in what is now Sorrento.
 The petition was quickly granted and a shore whaling station was built on ten acres of leased crown land in 1849.
 Shore whaling involved rowing small shore-based chaser boats to intercept migrating whales.
 If the whaling crew was successful, they towed the dead whales back to shore for processing.
 The whaling station operated for three years.
 In 1852 it was permanently abandoned.

 From the biographical entry for Marmion from Kimberly's 1897 History.